Drone29/cpp-argparser/readme.md

 * Parsing function should take as many `string parameters` (const char*) as there are `parameters` specified for argument (unless `nargs` are used, in that case it should have 1 string param)
 * Parsing function can also have `side parameters`.
-They need to be placed before string parameters in the function declaration, and corresponding values should be fed to `setCallable` method:
+They need to be placed before string parameters in the function declaration, and corresponding values should be fed to `callable` method:

 ```c++
 // Function not valid, side parameters must be placed before string params